isaacnmm/pestpolicy-hugo2XX/content/posts/best-joystick-for-elite-dangerous/index.md

 The stick's weighted base will allow you more excellent stability throughout your gaming.
 Further, it has a wide hand-rest that will enable you to top gaming comfort.
 The joystick has a somewhat edgy design, for its price, despite being entirely created from plastic.
 It does not stray away from thrust masters' quality and durability standards.
 - With its weighted base, the stick will feel sturdy and friendly.
 Although it has a plastic build, the stick is reliable and durable.
-It offers excellently accurate gaming in games such as Elite Dangerous.�Through its excellent control, dual-system aerodynamic, you can tilt the lever or rotating handle for total practicality.
+It offers excellently accurate gaming in games such as Elite Dangerous.Through its excellent control, dual-system aerodynamic, you can tilt the lever or rotating handle for total practicality.
 Pros: Adaptable resistance in the elite dangerous joystick, You can save button programming and configurations in its available Internal memory and Many buttons and great build. https://www.youtube.com/watch?v=TM4w0n4VdoU
 ### [3.
 Extreme 3D Pro Joystick for Windows - #3 Pick](https://www.amazon.com/dp/B00009OY9U/?tag=p-policy-20)